Ferries to Corsica

 Corsica Ferries

-Ferry Toulon – Ajaccio Ferry from France to Corsica 13 times a week
+Ferry Toulon – Ajaccio Ferry from France to Corsica up to 2 times a day

 Corsica Ferries

-Ferry Toulon – Bastia Ferry from France to Corsica 9 times a week
+Ferry Toulon – Bastia Ferry from France to Corsica up to 8 times a week

 Corsica Ferries

-Ferry Toulon – Ile Rousse Ferry from France to Corsica 5 times a week
+Ferry Toulon – Ile Rousse Ferry from France to Corsica up to 5 times a week

 Corsica Ferries